 Adjust the position of the pointer in such a manner that the tip touches the surface of the water.

-9. Find the LC of the travelling microscope for the horizontal and the vertical scale.
+Find the LC of the traveling microscope for the horizontal and the vertical scale.
 Record the same in the tabular form.

-10. Increase the height of the microscope by keeping its axis horizontal and pointed towards the capillary tubes.
+Increase the height of the microscope by keeping its axis horizontal and pointing towards the capillary tubes.

 Observation: Height of Liquid Rise